hestiacp/hestiacp-docs/web/docs/server-administration/email.md

 Secret key: admin_f0e5a5aa
 ```

-You can access the admin by navigating to `https://webmail.domain.com/?admin_f0e5a5aa`, and login by using the data you found in the file.
+You can access the admin by navigating to `https://webmail.domain.tld/?admin_f0e5a5aa`, and login by using the data you found in the file.
 Once it’s not needed anymore, remove the file, for security reasons.

 ## Can I use Cloudflare Proxy with email

 No, Cloudflare’s Proxy does not work with email.
-If you use email hosted on you server, make sure the proxy for the A record `mail.domain.com` is switched off.
+If you use email hosted on you server, make sure the proxy for the A record `mail.domain.tld` is switched off.
 Otherwise, you will not be able receive emails.
 The following records are suggested if you want to use Hestia as your mail server:

 ![DNS records](/images/mail/mail.png)

 - A record with name **mail** pointing to your server IP.
 - A record with name **webmail** pointing to your server IP.
-- MX record with name **@** with pointing to `mail.domain.com`.
+- MX record with name **@** with pointing to `mail.domain.tld`.
 - TXT record with name **@** containing `v=spf1 a mx ip4:your ip; \~all`
 - TXT record with name **\_domainkey** containing `t=y; o=~;`
 - TXT record with name **mail.\_domainkey** containing `t=y; o=~DKIM key;`